 The project will distribute 10% for liquidity, 10% for the team, 15% for staking, 25% for the treasury, and 40% for public distribution.
-Accordingly, the project has currently sold 14% of the token’s supply.
+Accordingly, the project sold 14% of the token’s supply.

-Currently, holders can trade their ADAX for USDT (Tether) on the CEX.
+Holders can trade their ADAX for USDT (Tether) on the CEX.
 They can also stake their ADAX in three staking pools.
 They can earn returns between 3 and 8% APY.
-On the Decentralized Exchange, users can swap tokens using the ADAX-ADA trading pair.
+Users can swap tokens using the ADAX-ADA trading pair on the Decentralised Exchange.
 ADAX crypto use cases do not have the utility of ERC-20 tokens now.
 Its functionality on the ADAX platform lacks variety.

-Lastly, ADAX is only available on the EXmarkets centralized exchange.
+Lastly, ADAX is only available on the EXmarkets centralised exchange.
 It is one of the two exchanges that currently has support for CNTs.
-Users need to either create a Nami or CCVault wallet to interact with the DEX.
+Users must create a Nami or CCVault wallet to interact with the DEX.